 Social security numbers appeared in the 1930s and everyone was told to memorize their personal number.
-Many resorted to tattooing their social security number onto their body so they would always have access to it.
+Many resorted to tattooing their social security numbers onto their bodies so they would always have access to it.

 However, tattoos were still not socially accepted.
 Those who got a social security number tattoo did so more out of necessity rather than desire.
 Those with a social security tattoo were not viewed in the same way as people with more decorative and personal tattoos.
 Tattoos were still only accepted on performers, sailors, and criminals.
 Not on upstanding members of society.